chewy-program/project_2/README.md

 # project_2
 Project_2
+ETLE process:
+Loaded in two csv files into resources

+Loaded into the notebook ETLE_final

+Performed an Inner join on the files with the OECD csv to put all of the data together in the same place

+Created SQL file ETLE.SQL

+Loaded the information used for data analysis into PostgreSQL
+Tables:
+	-country
+	-economy
+	-employment
+	-environment
+	-health
+	-QOL

+Breakdown of tasks:

 Questions to answer (high level):
 Looking at OECD countriers, we want to determine if a good Work Life Balance can improve health as well as have a functioning economy